 There is one other addition that we have made to our original analysis.
 Unlike our previous analyses using the 2019/20 LCFS in this version using LCFS 2020/21 we have increased net household income by 10%.
 This is an attempt to adjust for improvements in net income between September 2020 and April 2023.
 We have to acknowledge it is only an estimate.
 Household incomes will have been affected by Covid during 2020/21 especially the £20 per week uplift in Universal Credit.
 There were upratings of benefits in April 2021 (by 0.5%) and 2022 (by 3.2%) and they will increase again in April 2021 (by 10.1%).
 Also the National Minimum Wage has been increased faster over this period than general increases in earnings.
 ONS estimates show that nominal earnings grew by 1.0% in the year ending April 2020, 5.5% in the year ending April 2021 and 6.9% in the year ending April 2022.
 But all those increases will have been offset by reductions in UC and/or increases in taxation.
 Remember we are dealing with net household income.

 In this version we have also taken account of the cost-of-living payments that will be paid through the social security system in 2023-24.
-These include £300 for all pensioners, £150 for disability benefit recipients and £900 for recipients of means-tested working age benefits.
+These include £300 for all pensioner households, £150 for disability benefit recipients and £900 for recipients of means-tested working age benefits.
 Taking into account these payments has made remarkably little difference to the results, though we should acknowledge some limitations: There is a well- known underreporting of benefit receipt in survey data; only around 5 million households received the mean-tested benefits eligible for the cost of living payment in LCFS 2020-21 dataset and the government predicts 8 million will be eligible in 2023-24; there were only around 3 million people in receipt of disability benefits in LCFS 2020/21 and the government predicts 6 million people in 2023-24.
 This discrepancy can also partly be explained by the lack of data in the LCFS on the following eligible disability benefits: Scottish Disability Benefits, Armed Forces Independence Payment, Constant Attendance Allowance, and War Pension Mobility Supplement.
 However there does not seem to be any difference between the LCFS and government estimates for pensioner households.

 There are still defects in this analysis.
 We take no account of any behavioural responses.
 The energy price cap is applied to all expenditure on fuel and it is still not at all clear how the EPG is going to be delivered to oil and LPG users.
 This is particularly problematic for Northern Ireland estimates.
 It is not possible to take account of household energy requirements using the LCFS.
 The government measure of fuel poverty based on the English Housing Survey attempts to do that.
 But their estimates are not up to date.